 - Sunk Costs.
 Sunk costs are those costs that have already been expended.
 These are also referred to as actual costs - the costs expended each period.
 While it can be emotionally tricky, sunk costs should not be considered in making important project decisions.
 For example, if you spend $1m, only to find no way a project can be completed successfully, the project should likely be canceled.
 Instead, find a way to make productive use of work already completed and don't let that $1m already spent keep you from doing the right thing.

 This list is not all-inclusive, and there are many other ways to "slice and dice" costs.
+What categories would help you determine the cost of the project?
 What ways are familiar to you?
 Let us know in the comments below.